-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

 Field Replicate One of two samples collected at a single sampling location; used to check the precision and accuracy of the sampling technique.
 Field replicates are blind samples (i.e., identified on chain of custody documentation by sample ID and not by location) to ensure unbiased analysis.
 For rinsate samples, a field replicate is also called a field split and involves collection of duplicate sample containers from the same sump or sample collection drum to assess precision and accuracy of subsampling techniques and is collected daily during sampling.
 For wipe sampling, a field replicate is collected by wiping the primary sampling area a second time to provide an assessment of extraction efficiency.
 Hazardous Waste Control Limit (HWCL) The concentration limit below which a hazardous constituent can be released from controls prohibiting its treatment or disposal at a permitted hazardous waste facility.
 Hazardous Waste Management Unit (HWMU) A contiguous area of land on or in which hazardous waste is placed, or the largest area in which there is significant likelihood of mixing hazardous waste constituents in the same area.
 Examples of HWMUs include a surface impoundment, a waste pile, a land treatment area, a landfill cell, an incinerator, a tank and its associated piping and underlying containment system, and a container storage area.
 A container alone does not constitute a unit; the unit includes containers and the land or pad upon which they are placed (refer to CFR Title 40 Part 260.10).
 A permitted unit does not become a HWMU until the initial receipt of hazardous waste.
 Holding time The maximum amount of time a sample may be stored before extraction and/or analysis.
-Industrial Clean Closure Decontamination and/or removal of all equipment, systems, and areas containing, or contaminated with, hazardous waste or hazardous constituents in a manner that is protective of human health and the environment which relies on industrial exposure assumptions to determine the level of decontamination necessary to satisfy the "remove or decontaminate" standard.
+Industrial Clean Closure Decontamination and/or removal of all equipment, systems, and areas containing, or contaminated with, hazardous waste or hazardous constituents in a manner that is protective of human health and the environment which relies on non-residential exposure assumptions to determine the level of decontamination necessary to satisfy the "remove or decontaminate" standard.
 Industrial clean closure requires continued maintenance of nonresidential land use and any necessary additional cleanup should land use change through institutional controls.
 Investigative Derived Waste (IDW) Waste resulting from investigative activities that are managed in accordance with environmental regulations.
-Laboratory Blank Also known as a method blank, this laboratory sample is a clean matrix processed through extraction and analysis in a manner identical to samples.
-Laboratory blanks verify that method interference caused by contaminants in solvents, reagents, glassware, and other sample processing hardware is known and minimized.
-The concentration of the target compounds in the laboratory blank sample must be less than or equal to the reporting limit.